Welcome to Egmont Key Alliance Committee by Take MAR

-Egmont Key was occupied by troops from both sides during the Civil War and was a quarantine site for troops returning from Cuba during the Spanish American War.
-The fortifications on the island were built in response to a need for coastal defense during that time.
-Egmont Key was also an internment site for Seminoles on their way to reservations in the Midwest after the Third Seminole War.
+Egmont Key was occupied by the Union Navy for most of the Civil War as part of Operation Anaconda, the blockade of the South.
+It was also a safe haven for local residents who were against secession.
+The island was a yellow fever quarantine site for troops returning from Cuba during the Spanish-American War.
+The fortifications on the island were built in response to a need for coastal defense during the time.

 Egmont Key also served as an internment site for Seminoles on their way to reservations in the Midwest after the Third Seminole War which ended in 1858.

 This beautiful island is a historical site and is rich in flora, fauna, history, and natural heritage.

 We invite you to join this new committee and help us regenerate the island!